andresquintanar/DSCI351Project/README.md

 # AWS-Database-Application
-A Flask application in Python, empowering users to log travel destinations and document dining experiences from various restaurants
+A Flask application in Python, empowering an alumni network